On finitely stable domains: The - -generator property

 \begin{proposition} A one-dimensional stable domain $R$ is $2$-$v$-generated; hence $R$ is Mori. \end{proposition}

 \begin{proof} Since $R$ is locally stable, $R$ is locally $2$-$v$-generated by Proposition \ref{1dimloc2v}.
 Thus $R$ is $2$-$v$-generated by Corollary \ref{stab2v}. \end{proof}

 The stability assumption in Propositions \ref{1dimloc2v} and \ref{1dim2v} cannot be relaxed to finite stability.
 Indeed, let $R$ be a one-dimensional valuation domain that is not a DVR.
 Thus $R$ is finitely stable, but $R$ is neither Mori, nor stable (the maximal ideal of $R$ is not stable); see \cite[Example 3.3]{O1}.
 On the other hand, we prove below that a one-dimensional finitely stable Mori domain is stable (Proposition \ref{fstablemori}).
-To prove Proposition \ref{fstablemori} we need a few preliminary results.